de-engineer/de-engineer.github.io/_posts/2022-01-22-Understanding-booting-process-and-writing-own-os.md

 <img src="../images/boot-memory-layout.png" alt="Memory layout of the system while booting" height="600px" width="400px" >{: .align-center}
 **Memory layout of the system while booting.**
 {: .text-center}
 As you can see, the memory address that we are setting the base pointer is in the free memory that is after the memory address where our bootloader will be loaded (`0x7e00`) and before the other section of memory which starts at `0x9cf00`.
 We have set it to `0xffff` because if we had set it anywhere else (in some non-free memory) then it could possibly overwrite the other data that is around it as the stack increases it's size whenever data is pushed into it.
+Note that the address `0xffff` is arbitrary and you can use any address from the free space, just make sure that the address that you are choosing is not very closer to the boundaries of other regions inside memory because when you will put data inside your stack, it may expand (stack grows downwards) and overwrite the data inside those other regions.

 ### Interrupts.
 The next line of code after the setting up of registers is of a `call` instruction which is calling the function `set_video_mode`.
 Here's the code of the function: